anishr-aj/Bank-Management-System/README.md

 java AccountManagementSystem

-If classes are split into separate files:
+If you split classes into separate files:

 javac *.java
 java AccountManagementSystem